Tanjiro Kamado Cosplay

 Build guide

-Tanjiro's costume looks like a lot of pieces, but it's really one checkered jacket, a black uniform, and a wig with burgundy tips.
-Start with the haori fabric.
-That green-and-black checkerboard is the first thing anyone sees, and if the pattern scale is wrong or the seams don't align, the whole build reads off before you even get to the wig.
+Tanjiro's costume looks like a lot of pieces, but it is really one checkered jacket, a black uniform, and a wig with burgundy tips.
+That green-and-black checkerboard is the first thing anyone sees.
+If the pattern scale is wrong or the seams do not align, the whole build reads off before you even get to the wig.

 This is an intermediate build.
 If you can sew straight seams and follow a wig dye tutorial, you can do it.
 If this is your first sewing project, buy the kimono and hakama pre-made and put your energy into the haori and the wig.
 Those two pieces carry the whole look.

-Here's the order that works.
 Source your checkered fabric first.
 Spoonflower has Tanjiro-specific prints uploaded by independent artists, and you can order it on cotton or linen.
 The green should be around #4FC485, a soft muted green with a hint of teal.
-Don't use a bright kelly green, it'll read as a Christmas tablecloth on the con floor.
+Do not use a bright kelly green, it will read as a Christmas tablecloth on the con floor.
 Order a swatch.
-The pattern scale matters just as much as the color, if the checks are too big they'll look like a picnic blanket.
+The pattern scale matters just as much as the color.
+Checks that are too big look like a picnic blanket.

-The haori itself is a straight-seam open-front jacket.
+The haori is a straight-seam open-front jacket.
 Use Simplicity 5839 or Folkwear #129 as your base pattern.
 The trick that separates a good haori from a bad one: interface the collar and front edges with heavyweight fusible.
 I use Pellon SF101.
 A collar without interfacing flops open by mid-afternoon and kills the whole silhouette.
 Pattern-match the checks at the side seams.
-Buy an extra half yard for this, mismatched checks are the #1 giveaway on a Tanjiro build.
+Buy an extra half yard for this.
+Mismatched checks are the number one giveaway on a Tanjiro build.

 For the wig, buy a heat-safe black wig and dye just the tips with burgundy synthetic wig dye.
 Test on a weft strand first.
 The tips should fade from black into burgundy over about four inches, not cut off at a sharp line.
-The front cowlick is the detail beginners miss: hairspray alone won't hold it.
+The front cowlick is the detail beginners miss: hairspray alone will not hold it.
 Run a pipe cleaner or thin craft wire inside the front spike before you gel it.
-Got2b Glued is the only thing that keeps those spiky bangs standing through a full con day, I tested three products and it's not close.
+Got2b Glued is the only thing that keeps those spiky bangs standing through a full con day.
+I tested three products and it is not close.

 Budget runs about $120 to $350 depending on whether you buy the checkered fabric custom-printed or find it pre-made, and whether you buy the sword.
 Skip the sword for your first build.
 Put that money into the wig and fabric.
-Give yourself six weeks if you're sewing everything, four if you're buying the base uniform and focusing on the haori and wig.
-Start with the fabric order this week, Spoonflower takes about two weeks to print and ship.
-Happy crafting!
+Give yourself six weeks if you are sewing everything, four if you are buying the base uniform and focusing on the haori and wig.
+Spoonflower takes about two weeks to print and ship, so order the fabric first.

 Components